Skip to main content

 Hatley Castle

-Marvel at the fairytale setting of Hatley Castle, surrounded by lush gardens in Victoria’s Westshore area.
+Marvel at the fairytale setting of Hatley Castle, just 10-minutes from Fort Rodd Hill, surrounded by lush gardens in Victoria’s Westshore area.
 This grand estate in Colwood dazzles with guided tours, sprawling lawns, and a storied past.
 Discover Victoria’s own castle, just minutes from downtown.
 Built in 1908, the Castle is a wonderful example of Edwardian-era architecture, backdropped by stunning views of the Salish Sea and Olympic mountains.
 Does the Castle look familiar?
 You might recognize the property from appearances in hit TV and movies, including X-Men, Deadpool, MacGyver, Smallville, In the Land of Women, and more.

 Fairmont Empress